Vicorhe/gatsbyBlog/content/posts/2018-11-05--practice-perseverance/index.md

 There will be no guarantee of success.

-The only guarantee is that it will benifit me, if I give it my true all.
+The only guarantee is that it will benifit me in some way, after I give it my all.

 When in doubt, perservere.